Chapter 78

 Chapter Explanation

 Of all things soft and weak under Heaven, nothing is softer or weaker than water.
-And yet in attacking the hard and breaking the strong, nothing can do better.
-This is because, given water's nature of flowing downward, there is no changing it.
+And yet in attacking the hard and the strong, nothing can surpass it.
+This is because water by its nature flows downward, and nothing can change this.
 Therefore the soft can overcome the hard, and the weak can overcome the strong.
-No one in all under Heaven does not know this, yet no one is able to practice it.
-Therefore the Sage said: "One who receives the filth of the entire state is called the sovereign who sacrifices at the altars of soil and grain.
-One who receives the misfortune of the entire state is called the sovereign of all under Heaven."
-These are straight words, yet they seem as if they are the opposite of what is true.
+No one under Heaven does not know this, yet no one is able to put it into practice.
+Therefore the Sage said: "One who bears the filth of the entire state is called the lord of the altars of soil and grain.
+One who bears the calamities of the entire state is called the sovereign of all under Heaven."
+These are straight words, yet they seem to say the opposite.

 Discourse

-To endure humiliation and place oneself beneath others, to abide in softness and weakness — this is what people loathe.
-They do not understand that only the most soft and most weak can overcome the most hard and most strong.
+To bear humiliation and place oneself beneath others, to abide in softness and weakness — this is what people loathe.
+They do not understand that only what is softest and weakest can overcome what is hardest and strongest.

 Just look at water and you will understand.
-Among all things under Heaven, the hard can be made to break and the strong can be made to weaken.
-But water has already reached the extreme of softness and weakness — there is no way to further destroy it.
+Among all things under Heaven, the hard can be broken and the strong can be weakened.
+But water has already reached the extreme of softness and weakness — there is no way to destroy it further.

-Such a person can serve as the sovereign of the state and all under Heaven.
+Such a person can serve as the lord of the state and the sovereign of all under Heaven.
 He is certain to pursue well-being for the state and all under Heaven.

 No comments to display